dahan1676/planechase/planechase/README.md

 ### Game Screen

 After pulling the list of planes, a session code will be appended onto the end of the URL.
 Sharing the URL with other people will allow you all to have a synchronized game.
 Changing the plane and rolling the die will be reflected on other players' sessions.
-The sync happens on an interval of 2 seconds (A future update will have an update to have this happen in real-time using websockets).
+The sync happens on an interval of 2 seconds (A future update will have an update to have this happen in real-time).

 # Running the project locally
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).